skimzor/SZ-MGB/README.md

 ![](images/sz-mgb_soldered_front.JPEG)

 # Disclaimer
-You will need to transfer components from a working Game Boy Pocket for this PCB to work.
+You will need to transfer components from a Game Boy Pocket for this PCB to work.
 Please do not attempt this project if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
 You will also need to be able to read/understand the MGB schematics and be able to self-troubleshoot any issues.
 I do not take responsibility or accept blame for any damage to your Game Boy or for any failed attempts.

 **Note**: There are multiple revisions of the OEM MGB PCBs.
 These revisions have slight differences in passive components and their placement, but they *should* be compatible with this PCB.
 Please be able to read/understand the MGB schematics to determine Game Boy revision and component compability with this PCB.